Python Priority Queue Examples | Best Practices and Usage

 Conversely, PriorityQueue is a higher-level abstraction that can employ a Heap as its underlying data structure but incorporates additional features, such as thread safety.

-The heapq Module in Python
+The Python heapq Module

 Python also offers a heapq module, implementing the heap queue algorithm, also known as the priority queue algorithm.